DeepLabCut/DeepLabCut/README.md

 # Installation and Requirements:

 - Hardware:
-     - Computer: For reference, we use Ubuntu 16.04 LTS and run a docker container that has TensorFlow etc. installed (*available in a future release).
+     - Computer: For reference, we use Ubuntu 16.04 LTS and run a docker container that has TensorFlow, etc. installed (*available in a future release).
 One should also be able to run the code in Windows or MacOS (but we never tried).
 You will need a strong GPU such as the [NVIDIA GeForce 1080 Ti](https://www.nvidia.com/en-us/geforce/products/10series/geforce-gtx-1080/).

 - Software:
-     - You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code) for Python 3 with GPU support (otherwise training and running is very slow)
+     - You will need [TensorFlow](https://www.tensorflow.org/) (we used 1.0 for figures in papers, later versions also work with the provided code (we tetsed **TensorFlow versions 1.0 to 1.4**) for Python 3 with GPU support (otherwise training and running is very slow)
      - Install Sypder (or equivalent IDE) and/or Jupyter Notebook
      - Clone (or download) the code we provide
      - You will also need to install the following Python packages (in the terminal type):